Flutterwave/notification-library/Readme.md

 var notif = new Notif('_APP_TOKEN_');

 /*
-If you wish to use a diff service url other than the default. do
+If you wish to use a diff service url other than the default.
+Do:

 - notif.setSmsUrl('new sms url')
 - notif.setEmailUrl('new email url')

-Ensure these are set before you call any of the sendEmail / sendSms functions */
+Ensure these are set before you call any of the sendEmail / sendSms functions (if you wish to use a diff service url that is) */